pranavrajaram/lights-out/README.md

 |   2010 |      10 | Minnesota    | East North Central | cold               | severe weather     |             70000 |              nan |                70000 |       10.87 | 1.46729e+06 |      28.0977 |        88.9206 |          73.27 |           2279 | 2010-10-26 20:00:00 | 2010-10-28 22:00:00  |
 |   2012 |       6 | Minnesota    | East North Central | normal             | severe weather     |             68200 |              nan |                68200 |       11.79 | 1.85152e+06 |      31.9941 |        88.8954 |          73.27 |           2279 | 2012-06-19 04:30:00 | 2012-06-20 23:00:00  |
 |   2015 |       7 | Minnesota    | East North Central | warm               | severe weather     |            250000 |              250 |               250000 |       13.07 | 2.02888e+06 |      33.9826 |        88.8216 |          73.27 |           2279 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  |

+### Univariate Analysis

+<iframe
+  src="assets/causes-bar-graph.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This bar graph shows the different causes of major power outages in the dataset.
+We can see that severe weather is the most frequent cause, while intentional attacks and system malfunctions were also common culprits.
+This is helpful to know because we get a better sense of when to be mindful of a potential power outage — it would be much more important for a household to prepare for a power outage if there was a hurricane in the area than islanding.

+### Bivariate Analysis

+<iframe
+  src="assets/outages-by-month.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This plot shows the number of cuatomers affected by major power outages for each month in the dataset.
+This information is valuable because it helps us understand when to be most wary of a power outage.
+Summer and winter months appear to have the highest number of affected customers, which makes sense considering what we learned about severe weather.
+This graph also sets up our future hypothesis test.

+### Interesting Aggregates

 ## Assessment of Missingness